heyysudarshan/exploring-the-world-of-kotlin/readme.md

 ### Thank you 🙌

-I'm glad you took the time to explore this repository.
-I understand the struggle of learning a new language or transitioning to a different one.
-Believe me: you’ll soon start loving Kotlin more than anything.
+I'm glad you checked out this repository.
+I understand the struggle of learning a new language or transitioning to another one.
+Believe me—you’ll soon start loving Kotlin more than anything.

 When I first started, I loved Java and JavaScript.
-I never thought Kotlin would replace them for me, but here I am.
-Now, every other language feels awkward if it's not Kotlin.
+I never imagined Kotlin would replace them, but here I am.
+Now, every other language feels awkward to me.
 All the best, and welcome to the world of Kotlin.
 Thank you so much for checking this out!